project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/sunbird_actor_servc.md

 Then, you can run the **sunbird-lms-service** by executing ```mvn play2:run```command .And to start **sunbird-lms-mw** execute ```mvn exec:java``` command.

+**Note:** the normal actor will now run locally and background actor will run remotely.

 ### Scenario #3

 - **Running both actor systems remotely**